Does Car Insurance Cover Vandalism?

 A single vandalism claim is less likely to raise your rates than an at-fault accident because vandalism is a not-at-fault, comprehensive claim.
 Insurers treat comprehensive claims differently than collision claims.
 That said, filing multiple comprehensive claims within two to three years can still push your premium higher at renewal, even if none were your fault.

 Ask your insurer directly before filing: "Will this comprehensive claim affect my renewal rate?"
-That question takes 60 seconds and could save you from an unnecessary rate increase.
-If the repair cost is close to your deductible, paying out of pocket and skipping the claim is often the smarter financial move.
+The answer takes 60 seconds and could save you from an unnecessary rate increase.
+If the repair cost is close to your deductible, paying out of pocket often makes more financial sense.

 Vandalism Car Insurance Coverage: Bottom Line

-Comprehensive coverage is the only car insurance type that pays for vandalism damage.
-You'll owe your deductible on every claim, so only file when repair costs clearly exceed that amount.
-Before you do, file a police report and call your insurer to ask whether the claim will affect your renewal rate.
+Comprehensive coverage is the only policy type that pays for vandalism damage.
+Your deductible applies to every claim, so filing only makes sense when repair costs exceed it.
+Before submitting, file a police report and ask your insurer whether the claim will affect your renewal rate.

 Does liability-only car insurance cover vandalism?